 Note: This is an excerpt from our Customer Stories page.
 Click the link to read the full Allianz customer story.

 Allianz collects customer feedback primarily to discover obstacles within the customer journey.
-Stefan (Conversion Specialist at Allianz) talks about a challenge Allianz experience prior to feedback:
+Stefan (Conversion Specialist at Allianz) talks about a challenge Allianz experienced prior to feedback:

 Allianz uses both passive and active feedback on the website.
 Their passive forms enable visitors to let the team at Allianz know what they think of the website.